AndrewXu55/Spectro-Data-Analyzer/README.md

 # Purpose
-This Folder contains Open-Source Data Analysis Software for Spectroscopic Photon Counting.
+This repository contains Open-Source Data Analysis Software I wrote in Python and MATLAB to conduct Spectroscopic Photon Counting.
 It transfers Hexitech files into graphable data to detect radiation.

 Structure: There are three python files: function, main, and hxtV3Read.